Nash equilibrium: History

 Game theorists have discovered that in some circumstances Nash equilibrium makes invalid predictions or fails to make a unique prediction.
 They have proposed many solution concepts ('refinements' of Nash equilibria) designed to rule out implausible Nash equilibria.
 One particularly important issue is that some Nash equilibria may be based on threats that are not 'credible'.
 In 1965 Reinhard Selten proposed subgame perfect equilibrium as a refinement that eliminates equilibria which depend on non-credible threats.
 Other extensions of the Nash equilibrium concept have addressed what happens if a game is repeated, or what happens if a game is played in the absence of complete information.
 However, subsequent refinements and extensions of Nash equilibrium share the main insight on which Nash's concept rests: the equilibrium is a set of strategies such that each player's strategy is optimal given the choices of the others.

 Definitions

-Nash equilibrium

 A strategy profile is a set of strategies, one for each player.
 Informally, a strategy profile is a Nash equilibrium if no player can do better by unilaterally changing their strategy.
 To see what this means, imagine that each player is told the strategies of the others.
 Suppose then that each player asks themselves: "Knowing the strategies of the other players, and treating the strategies of the other players as set in stone, can I benefit by changing my strategy?"

-If any player could answer "Yes", then that set of strategies is not a Nash equilibrium.
+For instance if a player prefers "Yes", then that set of strategies is not a Nash equilibrium.
 But if every player prefers not to switch (or is indifferent between switching and not) then the strategy profile is a Nash equilibrium.
 Thus, each strategy in a Nash equilibrium is a best response to the other players' strategies in that equilibrium.